ch0t4nk/PDFtoMD/docs/development/WORKSPACE_LINTING.md

 # Workspace Linting Tools

-This directory contains tools to maintain code quality and consistency across the MarkPDFDown workspace.
+This directory contains tools to maintain code quality and consistency across the PDFtoMD workspace.

 ## 🔧 workspace_lint.py